Soptq/foundry-js/README.md

 # foundry-js

 The foundry binary published to npmjs.
+See all the available versions [here](https://www.npmjs.com/package/foundry-js?activeTab=versions).

 ## Install